 While Jackson Holliday was the prize in the 2022 MLB Draft, scouts got a first-hand look at his brother in their trips to Stillwater.
 The youngest of Matt Holliday’s children, Ethan is far more physical than his older brother with huge raw power and a similarly beautiful left-handed stroke.
 Still extremely young, Holliday already tops the scales at 6-foot-4, 210 pounds with broad shoulders and plenty of projection to go.
 There’s no question the bat carries heavy value here and he should generate even more raw power as his frame matures.

-Holliday is the prohibitive top high school bat at this stage though he had a streaky summer where he struggled to show his impact in games.
-There was more swing and miss than scouts were accustom to seeing too.
+Holliday is one of the top high school bat at this stage despite a streaky summer where he struggled to show his impact in games.
+There was more swing and miss than scouts were accustom to seeing too, especially when exposed to velocity.
 Still, you’d be hard-pressed to find many scouts who aren’t bullish on a rebound in the spring considering the physical tools, track record, and pedigree.
-Remember, his brother Jackson had a sluggish summer in 2021 too.
+Holliday still posted an impressive chase rate with a FB/LD rate at nearly 60 percent across a big summer sample.
+Remember, his brother Jackson has a sluggish summer in 2021 too.

 A re-class from 2026, Eli Willits is a true switch-hitter in every sense of the word.
 Some guys fake it hitting from both sides and struggle from one side or the other.
 That’s not the case here.
 From the left side Willits features a tight, compact swing with quick hands and twitchy hips.
 He uses the whole field and has an adjustability with the barrel that few can match.
 There’s some moving parts in the load and some late barrel tilt that could test his ability to handle higher velocity arms, but to this point he’s impressed in tournament settings and has had little issue squaring up fastballs in premium settings.
 Right now it’s fringy raw power with ringing gap power.
 That said, Willits has a lean frame with the hands and projection you look for in a guy that could ultimately get to average or better raw power.
 From the right side it’s a bit more bat speed with louder results and a bit more impact to all fields.
 The hit tool projects better from the left side, but he’s far from a liability as a right-handed hitter.
 He clearly projects to be able to hit from both sides of the plate going forward.
 Interesting offensive tools from both sides of the plate.